nfarina/xmldoc/README.md

 This is not [XPath][]!
 It's just a thing I made up, OK?

-### toString()
+### toString([options])

-This is just an override of the standard JavaScript method, it will give you the pretty-printed string representation of your XML document or element.
+This is just an override of the standard JavaScript method, it will give you a string representation of your XML document or element.
 Note that this is for debugging only!
-It will truncate any long node values.
+It is not guaranteed to always output valid XML.

+The default implementation of `toString()`, that is, the one you get when you just `console.log("Doc: " + myDoc)` will pretty-print the XML with linebreaks and indents.
+You can pass a couple options to control the output:

+    xml.toString({compressed:true}) // strips indents and linebreaks
+    xml.toString({trimmed:true}) // trims long strings for easier debugging

+Putting it all together:

     var xml = "<author><name>looooooong value</name></author>";
-    console.log("My document: \n" + new XmlDocument(xml))
+    console.log("My document: \n" + new XmlDocument(xml).toString(trimmed:true))

 Prints: